bbarenblat/gsrsup/README.md

   - `ninja -f buildconf/asan.ninja`: Build with AddressSanitizer.
   - `ninja -f buildconf/dbg.ninja`: Build for debugging.
   - `ninja -f buildconf/release.ninja`: Build with optimizations.

----

-This is not an official Google product.